 Malwarebytes Nebula uses filters to simplify management tasks across many endpoints.
 These filters and their options are at the top of the Endpoints list.

 The Endpoints filter allows a search by endpoint name.
-Click the Endpoints filter ( ) icon and enter an endpoint name to narrow the endpoints displayed.
+Click the Endpoints filter ( ) icon and enter an endpoint host name or alias to narrow the endpoints displayed.
+Alternatively, you can use the search bar above the top-right corner of the endpoints table to find endpoints by host name or alias.

 The Status filter allows a search by current endpoint statuses.
 Click the Status filter ( ) icon and choose a status to narrow the endpoints displayed.
 You can filter the Status filter column by the following: